WhitmanCSCapstone/git_workshop_CO2020/README.md

 Part 7: Merging
 ---------------

 Once your partner approves your pull request, you can finalize it by merging it into `master`.
 Go back to your own pull request and click "Merge pull request", then "Confirm merge".
 Your changes are now reflected in the `master` branch, and your feature is complete!
+If your issue isn't yet closed, go ahead and close it now.